jhedstrom/DonorRally/sites/all/modules/contrib/shorten/README.txt

 This module allows shortening URLs via almost any service.
 This is accomplished either via the API or with an included block or page.
 Over 25 services are available by default and additional services are easily added.
-If the shorturl module is installed, that can be used to shorten URLs as well.
+If the shorturl module or the shurly module is installed, they can be used to shorten URLs on your own domain as well.

 =======
 DETAILS